Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Results

 \subsection{Extension to Text Downstream Task}

 Figure~\ref{text_generation} presents the results of extending the adversarial illusion analysis to a text-generation downstream task.
-For each input image, either original or perturbed, we generate a single textual description using the corresponding generative model (VAE or DM).
+For each input image, either original or perturbed, we generate a single textual description.
 We then compute the similarity between the generated text embedding and both the original and target label embeddings using the \texttt{all-mpnet-base-v2} model from the Sentence-Transformers library~\cite{reimers2019sentence}, based on MPNet~\cite{song2020mpnet}.

-The figure shows that across different number of generated samples, both VAE and DM maintain high similarity with the original label for clean images (solid lines), while adversarial perturbations (dashed lines) reduce this alignment slightly but consistently.
-Meanwhile, the similarity with the target label (green and red lines) remains low, indicating that the generative defenses largely prevent semantic transfer to the attacker-specified target.
-DM-based reconstructions (brown and red) achieve slightly higher stability than the VAE across all sampling sizes, demonstrating more consistent text alignment under adversarial conditions.
+The figure shows that across different numbers of generated samples, both VAE and DM maintain high similarity with the original label for clean images (solid lines), while adversarial perturbations (dashed lines) reduce this alignment slightly but consistently.
+Meanwhile, the similarity with the target label (green and red lines) remains low, indicating that the generative defenses largely prevent semantic transfer to the attacker-specified target. \gls{DM}-based purification (brown and red) achieves slightly higher stability than the VAE across all sampling sizes, demonstrating more consistent text alignment under adversarial conditions.
 Varying the number of generated samples shows no significant improvement, suggesting that a single generated sample per image is sufficient to capture the dominant semantic alignment for text-level evaluation.